PhilippFeO/telescope-link-headings.nvim/README.md

 -- The working directory to search for files.
 -- Set to your wiki directory to create links (further examples below) working_dir = vim.fn.getcwd(),
+-- Format how the entries of the picker are displayed.
+Include exactly two `%s`, the first is for the heading, the second for the page/filename. format_picker_entry = "%s (%s)",
 -- First letter in display name upper or lower case, i.e. `[Plugins](…)` -- or `[plugins](…)` first_upper = true,